TundeRockson/PeripheralFootball/README.md

 # sports-analytics
-This is a repository containing all my work in data analytics for sports, chiefly soccer.
+This is a repository containing my work from Peripheral Football